dottjt/plastic/chapters/05-neighbour.md

 ---
-title: "4."
+title: "neighbour."
-description: "A short chapter about character's darker feelings, guilt he feels, weed addiction, cam girl, buys a gun online."
+description: "The character bumps into his neighbour, who he discovers he has a strong connection with."
+day: "Saturday."
 ---

 ## Scene 1 START

 ### Leaving the apartment

+Trixie air.

+The door slams behind me in a coon of fresh air.
+Travelling across my face like a seasonal rain.

 Coons of fresh air travelled along my face.

 ### Describe neighbour

-The black texture of her skin, radiated with
+The black texture of her skin, radiated in a sudden glow of

+Big Glasses

 ## Scene 1 END